Brexit: How would no deal affect UK citizens in the EU?

 About 1.3m UK-born people are resident in the EU27, while the UK hosts about 3.2m EU27 nationals.

-The withdrawal deal enables them to keep their current freedom of movement and other EU citizenship rights, until 31 December 2020, when the Brexit transition period ends.
+The withdrawal deal would enable them to keep their current freedom of movement and other EU citizenship rights, until 31 December 2020, when the Brexit transition period ends.

 As for no deal, there is huge uncertainty about what it will mean for Britons living in France, Spain, Germany and elsewhere.